 Our dedicated academic advisors are with you from day one.
-But they are more than just advisors: They are academic success coaches.
-Our academic advisors serve as your primary connection to the various professional & social networks available.
+Academic advisors serve as your primary connection to the various professional & social networks available.

 Our staff work with undergraduate students before and after they are admitted to their professional program.
-Appointments are available year-round on weekdays.
-Drop-in appointments are accepted, however we prefer to schedule an appointment with you so that you don't have to wait for too long.
+Appointments are available year-round on weekdays, and campus-wide drop-in advising is available both in-person and virtually on Mondays and Thursdays from 12:30-4:30pm CT.
 At the graduate level, we can point you in the right direction.
 Let us know how we can help.
 It's never too early to begin preparing for your academic program at KU.

 Current KU Student

-Are you a high school junior or senior interested in attending KU to become an educator or human sciences professional?
+Are you a high school or transfer student interested in attending KU to become an educator or human sciences professional?
 We encourage you to schedule a formal campus visit through the KU Office of Admissions.
 Once you have registered for your visit, we'll coordinate with their team to schedule you an appointment with one of undergraduate student ambassadors.
 We’re excited to connect with you.

 Graduate Student Advising

 We understand that graduate students attribute much of their academic satisfaction and productivity into the quality of their advising experiences.
 Academic advising at the graduate level within the School of Education and Human Sciences is a service managed individually by each academic department.

 In most cases, graduate students will be assigned a faculty advisor upon admission to their graduate program; and at the doctoral level most graduate students are admitted with a specific faculty advisor already designated.
 We encourage you to visit your department's web page for more information.

 Orientation & Enrollment